General Framing Guidelines

 When you are confident that your plan is in its final state, it is a good time to generate framing.
 You can build framing at any time; however, if changes are made to the plan, neither automatic nor manual framing will update to reflect the changes.

-- Select Build> Framing> Build Framing from the menu or double-click the Framing Tools parent button to open the Build Framing dialog.
+- Select Build> Framing> Build Framing from the menu or double-click the Framing Tools parent button.

-- In the Framing Defaults dialog, visit each tab and verify that the default information is correct.
+- In the Build Framing dialog, visit each tab and verify that the default information is correct.

 - For each type of framing that you would like to generate, check the appropriate Build box.